Topological quantum field theory for dormant opers: Introduction

 \subsection{0.5}

-Next, by means of the resulting virtual fundamental class, we construct a {\it cohomological field theory} (or just a {\it CohFT}) associated with $G$-do'pers, which forms actually a {\it $2$-dimensional topological quantum field theory} (or just a {\it $2$d TQFT}).
+Next, by means of the resulting virtual fundamental class, we construct a {\it CohFT} (= a {\it cohomological field theory}) associated with $G$-do'pers, which in fact forms a {\it $2$d TQFT} (= a {\it $2$-dimensional topological quantum field theory}).

 Cohomological field theories were introduced by M. Kontsevich and Y. Manin in ~\cite{KM} to axiomatize the properties of Gromov-Witten classes of a given target variety over the field of complex numbers $\mbC$.
-(For instance, the trivial CohFT arises from the Gromov-Witten theory of one point.)
+For instance, the trivial CohFT arises from the Gromov-Witten theory of one point.
 As it turns out, this notion is more general, in the sense that not all CohFTs come from Gromov-Witten theory.
 Indeed, one may find some examples of CohFTs, including Hodge CohFTs and CohFTs arising from Witten's $r$-spin classes or Fan-Jarvis-Ruan-Witten (FJRW) theory.

-On the other hand, in the axiomatic formulation due to Atiyah (cf. ~\cite{At}), an $N$-dimensional topological quantum field theory (or just an $N$d TQFT) is a rule $\Lambda$ which to each closed oriented manifold $\Sigma$ (of dimension $N-1$) associates a vector space $\Lambda_\Sigma$, and to each oriented manifold (of dimension $N$) whose boundary is $\Sigma$ associates a vector in $\Lambda_\Sigma$.
-This rule satisfies a collection of axioms which express that topologically equivalent manifolds have isomorphic associated vector spaces, and that disjoint unions of manifolds go to tensor products of vector spaces, etc..
-One may consider each $2$d TQFT as a special kind of CohFT (i.e., a CohFT valued in the $0$-th cohomology).
+On the other hand, in the axiomatic formulation due to Atiyah (cf. ~\cite{At}), an $N$-dimensional topological quantum field theory (or just an $N$d TQFT) is a rule $\Lambda$ which to each closed oriented manifold $\Sigma$ of dimension $N-1$ associates a vector space $\Lambda_\Sigma$, and to each oriented manifold of dimension $N$ whose boundary is $\Sigma$ associates a vector in $\Lambda_\Sigma$.
+This rule satisfies a collection of axioms which express that topologically equivalent manifolds have isomorphic associated vector spaces, and that disjoint unions of manifolds go to tensor products of vector spaces, etc. One may consider each $2$d TQFT as a special kind of CohFT, i.e., a CohFT valued in the $0$-th cohomology.